March 3-4, 2020, Sacramento

 Who attends?
 Developers, musicians, makers, planners, writers, architects, artists, activists, teachers, agitators.
 In short, the people who together, altogether, make places.
 Who take matter and make it matter.

 For a day and a half, this small, eclectic and highly potent brew of speakers and participants will wrestle with difficult questions, engage in rich conversations, and share meals, stories, ideas, and human experiences.

 It’s why we do what we do.

-What can you expect at Matter?
+What can you expect?
 Stirring speakers in an intimate setting sharing vulnerable stories.
 Be prepared to laugh, cry, be provoked, be inspired, and feel something.
 What you shouldn’t expect is a nuts-and-bolts seminar.
 You won’t “get the latest techniques” or “discover 20 tips and tricks.”
 You will, however, have the time and space and guidance to think deeply about the truly significant stuff.